stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: java

-  This will return the Provider:
+  This will return an implementation of the ``SamlProvider`` interface:

   .. literalinclude:: code/java/authentication/get_directory_provider_resp.java
       :language: java